odoo/odoo/doc/howtos/profilecode.rst

 Graph a method
 ==============

 Odoo embeds a profiler of code.
-This embeded profiler output can be used to generate a graph of calls triggered by the method, number of queries, percentage of time taken in the method itself as well as the time that the method took and its sub-called methods.
+This embedded profiler output can be used to generate a graph of calls triggered by the method, number of queries, percentage of time taken in the method itself as well as the time that the method took and its sub-called methods.